Dubai Autodrome

-The Dubai Autodrome is an FIA sanctioned 5.390 km motorsports circuit located in Dubailand, Dubai, United Arab Emirates.
+The Dubai Autodrome (دبي أوتودروم) is an FIA sanctioned 5.390 km motorsports circuit located in Dubailand, Dubai, United Arab Emirates.
 The architects of the project were Populous and the circuit was designed by Clive Bowen of Apex Circuit Design.

 Opened in October 2004 with the final round of the LG Super Racing Weekend featuring the final rounds of the FIA GT Championship, European Touring Car Championship and 2004 Formula Renault V6 Eurocup season, Dubai Autodrome was the first part of the Dubai Motor City development that was available for use.
 The venue hosted the December 2005 A1 Grand Prix and the FIA GT Championship from 2004 to 2006.
 The track record at the longest configuration was set by Kamui Kobayashi (DAMS) with a time of 1:41.220 in a GP2 Asia car.
+The Dubai Kartdrome includes international standard karting track which across the boulevard from Dubai Autodrome, it declares the championship level karting also becoming popular for its arrive and drive karting at both the outdoor and indoor venues.

 Since 2006 the Autodrome has been home to the Dubai 24 Hour, a GT, sports car and touring car automobile endurance race open to both professional and semi-professional teams.
 The circuit has FIA Grade 1 license, which means that it has all the requirements to host a Formula One race (though Abu Dhabi currently hosts F1 races in the UAE).
+Dubai Autodrome will include retail stores, themed restaurants and refreshment outlets and will also provide private corporate hospitality suites with a public grandstand that can play host to 7,000 spectators.